 After you’ve submitted the FAFSA® to your school, the financial aid office will compare your EFC to the total cost of attendance.
 From there, the administrator will develop a financial aid package that includes both need-based aid and non-need-based financial aid.

 If you demonstrate financial need, you could be eligible for Subsidized Stafford Loans, Pell Grants, Perkins Loans, and the Federal Work-Study program.
 Whether you have financial needs, you could qualify for Unsubsidized Stafford Loans, PLUS Loans, and a range of private grants or scholarships.
 Remember that you may need to negotiate with your school’s financial aid office to get an aid package that works for your family.

 Does the FAFSA® Have Income Limits?

-One of the biggest perks of the FAFSA® is that it doesn’t have income limits.
+One of the biggest perks of the FAFSA® is that it doesn’t have income limits via your adjusted gross income.
 Although a high EFC may make it difficult to receive need-based financial aid, it won’t disqualify you from getting financial aid altogether.